jakt/JACoreData/README.md

 ## Installation
-JACoreData is designed to be installed using Carthage
+JACoreData is designed to be installed using Carthage.

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.